-The Department of Education offers a PhD degree for those candidates who wish to engage in research in the fields of Work Based Learning or Professional Studies as areas of study and of academic inquiry.
+The Work and Learning Research centre in the Department of Education offers a PhD degree for those candidates who wish to engage in research in the practice-based fields of Work Based Learning and Professional Studies as areas of study and academic inquiry.

 Please email Professor Carol Costley or call 0208 4116 524.and leave a message